ViliusDevX/JobMatchPro/README.md

   Include average salary info

-  Evaluate how "future-proof" each job is (AI risk level)
+  Evaluate how "future-proof" each job is (AI replacement risk level)

   Recommend the best countries for each role